sarahishamsaied/udagram/README.md

 Provision the necessary AWS services needed for running the application:

-1 - In AWS, provision a publicly available RDS database running Postgres.
+1 - In AWS, create a publicly available RDS database running Postgres.

-2 - In AWS, provision a s3 bucket for hosting the uploaded files.
+2 - In AWS, create a s3 bucket for hosting the uploaded files.

 3 - Export the ENV variables needed or use a package like dotnev/.